A ‘family project’ fuelling the dream of a young Singaporean footballer in Portugal

 In April 2023, just a few months into his first year at Singapore Sports School, the family decided to take the leap of faith and accept the year-long training opportunity with IFT.
 It would cost them about €60,000 (S$87,000), with Aymann’s aunt and grandmother also helping to contribute.

-According to Fifa rules, at least one parent must relocate to the country where the club is located for a player under the age of 18 to be registered.
+According to Fifa rules, at least one parent must relocate to the country where the club are located for a player under the age of 18 to be registered.

 This meant Azhar had to quit his job after 27 years in the hospitality industry and take a pay cut to work in Portugal, where he was hired by IFT as an international consultant for the academy.

 He said: “It is important to us that we support his dream.
 Football is a game of opinion.
-We went through a lot of hard times with opinions from others about Aymann but we never second-guessed his ability.
+We went through a lot of hard times with opinions from others about Aymann, but we never second-guessed his ability.
 We wanted to persevere and believe in him.”

 Sharifah and their daughter Alyaa Aris, 18, remain in Singapore.
-Sharifah, an assistant manager at Nanyang Academy of Fine Arts, speaks to Aymann daily via video calls.
+Sharifah, an assistant manager at Nanyang Academy of Fine Arts, communicates with Aymann daily via video calls.

-She said: “It is the hardest thing to do as a mom because I’m very close to him.
-As parents, we have always told ourselves we do what we need to do for the kids and you do your part, perform and make it worthwhile.”
+She said: “It is the hardest thing to do as a mum because I’m very close to him.
+As parents, we have always told ourselves that we do what we need to do for the kids and you do your part, perform and make it worthwhile.”

 Soon after training in Porto with IFT, Aymann was scouted and snapped up by Salgueiros despite interest from other clubs.
 But there was to be a long wait for the transfer to be registered before he could play in official matches.
 He hopes to stay and play in Portugal for “as long as I can”.

-Azhar is aware more hurdles may follow such as national service but he said it was “a bridge that we will cross as a family when we get there”.
+Azhar is aware more hurdles, such as national service, may follow, but he said it was “a bridge that we will cross as a family when we get there”.

-Aymann, who attends an international school in the day, IFT training, mental skills and nutrition lessons in the afternoon and then club training in the evening, said: “I am really full of gratitude because I know not many parents will do this.
-They believed in me and gave me this pathway to achieve my goal.
+Aymann, who attends an international school in the day, IFT training, mental skills and nutrition lessons in the afternoon and then club training in the evening, said: “I am really full of gratitude, because I know not many parents will do this.

+“They believed in me and gave me this pathway to achieve my goal.
 And more importantly, they did not set any expectations for me so I do not feel any pressure.”

 When he received confirmation that his transfer certificate was approved, he cried in joy and relief.
 This time, he was not in a car but still steering his way to a possible football career in Europe.